 Testosterone and Low T

 Testosterone is the main hormone in men produced by the testicles.
-Testosterone influences a man’s physical appearance; builds muscles, bone mass and contributes to his sexual development and sex drive.
+Testosterone binds and activates the androgen receptors, thus influencing a man’s physical appearance; builds muscles, and bone mass and contributes to his sexual development and sex drive.
 Testosterone production decreases with age, with a more significant decline after 40 years old.
 When Testosterone levels decline too rapidly, men can experience a range of disturbing and uncomfortable symptoms.
 The medical fraternity commonly labels these symptoms as Andropause symptoms.
 Low testosterone or often called low T happens when Testosterone levels fall below 300 nanograms per deciliter (ng/dL).

 More Men are affected by Low T nowadays

 Several studies have confirmed that testosterone levels in men are lower in recent years as compared to a few decades ago.
 The cause of this declining trend isn't entirely clear, but evidence suggests that it could be the result of multifaceted factors, contributed by modernization and industrialization – increased food intake, the decline in food quality, lack of physical exercise, exposure to pollution and contaminants, increased in

 stress level & etc.

 Low T is not just about Sexual Performance

 Although many could have automatically linked testosterone to sexuality, clinical findings showed that the most common Low T symptom is, in fact, loss of energy.
 Next is the sign of low motivation, followed by libido declines and other symptoms like moodiness and irritability.
 The feeling extremely tired and sleepy after lunch is, in fact, a common symptom affecting as high as 40% of men with low testosterone levels.

 Men with Type 2 diabetes and Metabolic Syndrome are at higher risk of Low T!

 Obesity (overweight), diabetes, and hypertension increase the risk of Low T to DOUBLE!